What causes cellulite?

 Of course genetics are a major cause of cellulite.
 But even bad genes need bad lifestyle to be expressed.

-On the other hand, good genes are not protective for ever, if lifestyle is bad.
+On the other hand, good genes are not protective for ever if lifestyle is bad.
 I have seen quite a few ex top models at the clinic with lots of cellulite in their 40s and 50s.
 And I have seen very, very few of them who still have an awesome body at the same age.

-Genetics play an important role but only in conjunction with lifestyle.
-With a perfect lifestyle (healthy nutrition, exercise, no smoking, little drinking) you can be cellulite-free forever, despite “bad genes”.
-And vice versa, with a poor lifestyle you can develop cellulite even in your teens, despite being very slim and fit (I have seen plenty of those cases at the clinic).
+• And vice versa, with a poor lifestyle you can develop cellulite even in your teens, despite being very slim and fit (I have seen plenty of those cases at the clinic

 Genetics are *as important as* lifestyle for the development of cellulite.